uPortal-Project/uPortal-start/README.md

 ### Creating a Docker Image

+:warning: Support for Docker in uPortal-start requires Docker version 17.05 or above.

 uPortal-start provides baked-in support for building Docker images through its CLI.
 It knows how to create three different images (for three different purposes):